HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 Download [Plate1-Blue-A-12-Scene-3-P3-F2-03.czi](https://downloads.openmicroscopy.org/images/Zeiss-CZI/idr0011/Plate1-Blue-A_TS-Stinger/Plate1-Blue-A-12-Scene-3-P3-F2-03.czi) from the open microscopy environment pages.

 Start napari.
-Note that if you've already done the previous test (tiff image) then it should not be neccessary to run `conda activate napari-env`.
+Note that if you've already done the previous test (tiff image) then it should not be necessary to run `conda activate napari-env`.
 However, it is necessary to restart napari to ensure the image display is correctly formatted.

 ```bash
 conda activate napari-env